ngari-kev/alx-low_level_programming/0x00-hello_world/README.md

 2-assembler - generates assembly code
 3-name - Compile and generate an exec file
-4-puts.c - pints "Programming is like building a multilingual puzzle" followed by a new line
+4-puts.c - pints "Programming is like building a multilingual puzzle" followed by a new line 4-printf.c - pints with proper grammar, but the outcome is a piece of art, 6-size.c - prints size of vaious variable types